edobusti/patentato-quiz-game/README.md

 # Italian Driving License Exam Simulator

-A React.js web app simulating an Italian driving license exam.
-Users can select from various game modes with customizable settings for the number of questions, allowed errors, and time limits, providing an interactive way to prepare for the test.
-State management is handled with the useReducer hook, and the Context API is used to share state across components, eliminating prop drilling and ensuring a scalable architecture.
+A React.js web app that simulates an Italian driving license exam.
+Users can choose from various game modes with customizable settings for the number of questions, allowed errors, and time limits, providing an interactive way to prepare for the test.
+State management is handled using the useReducer hook, while the Context API facilitates state sharing across components, eliminating prop drilling and ensuring a scalable architecture.

 ## Features